 |Excellus Health||$0||$4,500||LOCAL PPO||4|

 Unlike other insurance methods, Medicare and New York Medigap plans are standardized nationwide, making it easy to tell how much you’ll pay for Medicare in Syracuse, New York.
-While benefits do not change from state to state, you might experience differences in monthly premiums.
+While benefits don’t change from state to state, you might experience differences in monthly premiums.

 Plan HDG, one of the top letter plans available, is a good starting point for someone who wants a comprehensive Medicare plan in Syracuse, New York.
 The lowest premium is $57.00, a relatively manageable price point.
 At the highest, you would pay $62.01, leaving a small spread compared to some other plans.